serokell/blog-posts/Alex and Happy Part 2/article.md

 2. Indicate the precedence with `%left`, `%right`, or `%nonassoc`.

-Alternatively, at the top of your grammar, somewhere before the `%%`, you may place the following directive:
+Alternatively, at the top part of your grammar, somewhere before `%%`, you may place the following directive:

 ```happy
 %right '->'